 What does this mean?
 It means that although the Israelite civil law is an excellent standard of justice that is in effect today (not as a law, but as a model of justice) to apply that model without an eye to order would be unjust.
 Imagine instituting a law that enforces capital punishment for those who practice sodomy?
 Such could create, in America at least, a civil war.
 It would not be the right answer.
 However, the Liberal would say this is because it is unjust.
 The Libertarian would, essentially, agree, saying that though it was just then, it was only a special command, and there is no standard of justice made exemplified in such a practice.

 The Biblical Christian says, yes, that is a representation of perfect justice, however, like Moses, and Jesus who upheld what Moses did, there are times where justice must be set aside to uphold order, times when dealing with a “rebellious and intractable nation.”

 Perhaps this is necessary to give us some clue as to the cryptic meaning of Ecclesiastes 7:16, which says, “Be not overly righteous, and do not make yourself too wise.
 Why should you destroy yourself?”
 To be sure, Augustine held that that the purpose of government is not justice, first and foremost, but order.
 Even contending that injustice must be permitted for the sake of order.
-It is time that Christians considered order as of equal importance as justice, or justice and civilization is built upon it.
+It is time that Christians considered order as of equal importance as justice, for justice and civilization are built upon it.